 Starting collecting your Butlin's hotel Memorabilia with eBay, have a look at these items below

-I first went to Butlins, Clacton in 1949 and then for almost every year throughout the fifties and early sixties.
-To say I grew up in the Butlins culture and love the brand, particularly the entertainment, would be an understatement!
-This led me to the obvious next step, to apply to become a Redcoat.
-This I achieved in late 1967 and I went to work at the Cliftonville and Ocean Hotels during that winter.
-It was during this time I met and worked for Rocky Mason and got my first taste of his style and personality.
-Rocky was the entertainment manager during the winter months at the Ocean Hotel in Saltdean, Brighton.
-He was not only a good manager of his own department and staff but also had a special way of dealing with all hotel personnel.
+I first went to Butlins, Clacton in 1949 and then almost every year throughout the fifties and early sixties.
+To say that I grew up in the Butlins culture and love the brand, especially the entertainment, would be an understatement!
+This led me to the obvious next step of applying to become a Redcoat.
+I achieved this in late 1967 and spent that winter working at the Cliftonville and Ocean Hotels.
+It was during this time that I met and worked for Rocky Mason and got my first taste of his style and personality.
+Rocky was the entertainment manager at the Ocean Hotel in Saltdean, Brighton, during the winter months.
+As well as being a good manager of his own department and staff, he had a special way of dealing with all the hotel staff.
 Including other department managers.

-In March 1969 I was appointed to be Rocky’s relief manager.
-Rocky would train me to take over for the upcoming summer season at the Ocean hotel.
-During two memorable months, Rocky went out of his way to set me up for success.
-Nobody could have been more unselfish and helpful in sharing his knowledge in providing me with the tools for the job.
-By the time Rocky had left to return to the Skegness camp for the summer, he had enabled me to introduce many new ideas I had in my head, including a brand new format for the weekly printed entertainment program.
-Without his support, encouragement, and knowledge of the company policy, senior executives, etc, I know I would never have gotten these new ideas accepted.
+In March 1969 I was appointed as Rocky's assistant manager.
+Rocky would train me to take over the Ocean Hotel for the coming summer season.
+Over the course of two memorable months, Rocky went out of his way to set me up for success.
+No one could have been more selfless and helpful in sharing his knowledge and providing me with the tools for the job.
+By the time Rocky left to return to the camp in Skegness for the summer, he had enabled me to introduce many new ideas I had in my head, including a brand new format for the weekly printed entertainment programme.
+Without his support, encouragement and knowledge of company policy, senior management etc, I know I would never have got these new ideas accepted.

-My Butlins journey with Rocky continued in the summer of 1970 when following a brief few weeks at Filey camp, I went to Skegness as his deputy for the season.
-I will never forget that Saturday when I transferred, Rocky Mason was the first person I saw standing on the station platform, in his tuxedo!
-He was in between shows for the weekly “whose who”.
-How many people would put out a red carpet like That?
-That season was quite amazing, Rocky took me to all the senior management meetings, let me take Redcoat meetings, helped me to learn so much important admin stuff, and at the same time improve my stage skills, compering, etc,
+My Butlins journey with Rocky continued in the summer of 1970 when, after a few short weeks at the Filey camp, I went to Skegness as his deputy for the season.
+I will never forget that on the Saturday of my transfer, Rocky Mason was the first person I saw standing on the platform in his dinner jacket!
+He was in between shows for the weekly Who's Who.
+How many people would roll out a red carpet like that?
+That season was quite amazing, Rocky took me to all the management meetings, let me attend the Redcoat meetings, helped me learn so much important administrative stuff, and at the same time improved my stage skills, compering etc,

 THIS WAS THE SEASON THAT CHANGED MY LIFE!

-Toward the end of the season, I was approached by P&O cruises to interview for the position of Entertainment Officer on their ships.
-This was a very attractive job possibility and an exciting proposition for a 25-year-old.
-I was naturally, somewhat hesitant to tell Rocky, after all, he had done for me.
+Towards the end of the season I was approached by P&O Cruises to interview for the position of Entertainment Officer on their ships.
+It was a very attractive job opportunity and an exciting proposition for a 25-year-old.
+Naturally, I was a little reluctant to tell Rocky after all he had done for me.
 I needn't have worried.
-When I broke the news to him he broke into a big smile and said “go for it”.
-I was accepted and went on to a long and successful career as a Cruise Director with P&O/Princess Cruises.
+When I broke the news to him, he broke into a big smile and said 'go for it'.
+I was accepted and went on to a long and successful career as a cruise director with P&O/Princess Cruises.

 Aside from my immediate family, nobody has had more influence on me at a crucial point in my life than Rocky Mason.
 So many of my lifetime achievements would never have been possible without him.
 I also know that I am just one of a long list of people, over the years, whose lives Rocky Mason made better.